vallejo

 "I am my own worst critic," says Bob.
 "I know when I've had a good or bad ride, and as thorough as I am in my training, if I don't win, it is my fault.
 The horse knew his job, and I let him down by not focusing enough."

 A high degree of thought process and attention to detail is what sets Bob apart in the show ring.
 He knows what he expects of his horses, and they always give 110 percent.
 "We try to vary the routine with each horse so they don't get bored.
 Every horse is an individual, with certain needs, and horses at Vallejo III are never dropped into an assembly line.
 Sometimes they are used to move cattle, or ridden in the pasture, and the better the horse is responding to training, the more time off that horse will spend getting to play in a paddock, which is good for them both mentally and physically."
 Bob works very hard with his Western pleasure horses to make them "using horses."
 He adds "If I want to pick up the reins and roll him back on the fence, the horse should respond easily.
-A good, well trained Western horse should be soft in the bridle and move just as softly.
+A good, well-trained Western horse should be soft in the bridle and move just as softly.
 Teaching a horse to go softly yet with a round back is probably the most difficult part of the training process, and by that I mean the horse has to really be striding up under himself and pushing up from underneath.
 When this happens, the horse can carry his front end on his own rather than the rider trying to carry the horse's head with the reins."

 Bob is a staunch advocate of letting the horse be comfortable with the bit.
 He dislikes seeing horses that seem intimidated by the bridle, since that type of training makes a horse panic when you take a hold of the reins.
 "As training approaches the finishing stage, it's important to recognize how to peak each horse, and memorize the steps it will take to get each horse to their best," says Bob.
 "Once they've peaked, they can't stay there forever, and so timing is very critical so we can peak the horses when we need to for each show.
 After the show, the horses need to be eased off and refreshed on the basics in a snaffle.
-The horses are gradually built back up through exercises and drills to the necessary peak for the next show."
+The horses are gradually built back up through exercises and drills to the necessary peak for the next show.

 THE MAKINGS OF A WESTERN HORSE

-According to Bob, a good Western horse will have a great mind and a big heart -- two things you can't lump in with conformation.
-When assessing a prospect, how can he judge those intangibles?
-Quite simply.
-He goes by the horse's eyes and expression.
-He looks at probably 2,000 to 3,000 horses a year while shopping for clients, and while there are good ones available, the really great ones are rare.
 Physical characteristics will include a pretty, eye-appealing look to the horse, and overall quality of conformation.
 Bob likes to see the hocks set low, and good legs set on top of good feet.
 He intensely dislikes a club foot or dishy foot, preferring a nice wide hoof.
 Above the hoof, he expects to see good length and slope of pastern, short cannons, and front legs that are set well to the front of the horse rather than under the shoulder.
 Another important characteristic he needs is a good set of withers, which he notices the halter people tend to forget about when breeding, since they would rather see a smooth line (translated into mutton withers) than a set of withers that could hold a saddle.
 Often, Bob notes, the halter criteria used today seems designed to eliminate much of the horse's performance ability.

 The horse's hind legs and quarters need to be strong and set well, so the horse can use his hindquarters to push.
 A conformation point often not noticed or remarked upon by others is the horse's mouth.
 Bob wants to see a deep mouth, since a shallow mouth often doesn't fit most bits very well.
 The horse's neck should be shapely and well set.